cac-t-u-s/cac-t-u-s.github.io/pages/bpf.md

   - Use <kbd>Ctrl/⌘</kbd> + click to add point.
   - Select and drag points or sets of points using rectangular / "rubber-band" selection.
   (Use <kbd>Shift</kbd> + click to add/remove points to/from multiple selection).
-  - Select the whole function by clicking on a segment beteen two points in the "line" view modes.
+  - Select the whole function by clicking on a segment between two points in the "line" view modes.

 - Draw / "Pen" mode:
   - Click and draw on the view.